aragon/whitepaper/README.md

 ### Appeals

 Each dispute is subject to a maximum number of appeal rounds.
-The number of appeal rounds determines how the sortition tree and sub-trees must be structured and therefore cannot be adjusted on a per-dispute basis.
 Since each dispute and appeal round has a fixed duration, the max appeal rounds also determines the maximum amount of time before a final decision is reached.

 Appeals can be triggered after a dispute has been resolved with a preliminary ruling in favor of one outcome or the other.
 In order for an Appeal to occur both sides of the dispute must deposit additional collateral.
 If neither side deposits the required collateral to trigger the next appeal round, the preliminary ruling is finalized.
 If only one side deposits the required collateral the ruling is immediately finalized in their favor.
 If both sides deposit the required collateral then the appeal round is scheduled.